deodandem/1134/content/docs/Schedule/_index.md

 This week involves a mixture of forms, including sonnets and longer poems that involve interesting modes of address.
 </p>

-Oct 5 - John Ashbery, "Self-Portrait in a Convex Mirror"; Larissa Macfarquhar, "Present Waking Life: Becoming John Ashbery"
+Oct 5 - T.S.
+Eliot, "The Three Voices of Poetry"; John Ashbery, "Self-Portrait in a Convex Mirror"; Larissa Macfarquhar, "Present Waking Life: Becoming John Ashbery"

 <p class="descript">
 Try to identify the "third voice" in Ashbery's poem.
 After class, write a comment in Slack on a segment of the poem which felt particularly vivid to you and one which felt confusing or vague.
 Then write about whether or not those points of vividness and vagueness have anything to do with the "three voices" of poetry.
 The third reading, a New Yorker profile of Ashbery, is optional, but helpful if you're having trouble "getting into" the poem.
 </p>

-Oct 7 - Ben Lerner, selections from *The Lichtenberg Figures*, "The Media"
+Oct 7 - Ashbery cont.
 <p class="descript">
 We will continue discussing the Ashbery poem, applying the terms of Greene, Culler, and Eliot.
-Read the Lerner again after class.
-In Slack, share
 </p>

-Oct 9 - Robert Hass, selected poems from *Praise* and *Field Guide*
+Oct 9 - Selected poems by Terrance Hayes, Ben Lerner

 <p class="descript">
+We will practice reading these poems with the terms "ritual," "fiction," and "deixis" in mind—as well as Culler's four parameters (enunciative-apparatus, being-event, re-performance, hyperbolic-risk).
 </p>

 <span class="yellow">Essay 2 “Ritual vs Fiction” (Due 10/14, 22:00)</span>